-- o Head of Safeguarding and Student Services
+- Head of Student Services

-- o Director Care, Health and Wellbeing
+- Director of Care and Independence

-- o Safeguarding Manager
+- Safeguarding Manager

-- o Student Services Team
+- Student Services team

 The Safeguarding Manager works closely with external professionals and safeguarding teams.
 If there are any concerns that need further referral they will action it.
 This may include the Care Quality Commission, Shropshire Adult Safeguarding Board and safeguarding boards across the country.